 The 2019 Hong Kong protestors highly trusted Telegram to coordinate their efforts.
 The effectiveness of the platform spurred a Chinese cyberattack aimed to disrupt the messaging service to defeat activists.

-Consider Telegram as a secure replacement for standard SMS and MMS messaging and video calling alternative to Facetime or Skype.
+Consider Telegram as a secure replacement for standard SMS and MMS messaging and a video calling alternative to Facetime or Skype.

 The decentralized social network, Mastodon, seeks to support users with Twitter-like functionality.